picuu/storybook-components-library-sample/README.md

 # Storybook components library sample

-This is a sample project to demonstrate how to create a components library using Storybook, Vite, React and TypeScript.
+This is a sample project to demonstrate how to create a components library using Storybook, Vite, React, TypeScript, styled-components and Jest or Vitest.

+> [!NOTE]
+> This project is based on Antonin Januska's video series [Build A React UI Library](https://youtube.com/playlist?list=PLcfAVClOb1BiA6oIfHQ6Am3lpWzOmMO6J&si=uT5k1N51Rr3XSNvi).

+> [!IMPORTANT]
+> When I refer to the `tsconfig.json` file, I am actually referring to the `tsconfig.app.json` file, as Vite changed the way to configure TypeScript in its projects.
+> Now Vite has two `tsconfig` files, `tsconfig.node.json` and `tsconfig.app.json`, so the actual `tsconfig.json` only references the other two

-## Part one: Create project and publish it
+## ⚙ Part one: Create project and publish it

 See the complete process in Antonin Januska's video [How To Build a React UI Library ep1: Setting up the build system and NPM publishing](https://youtu.be/btVwaMWuhtc).